تاریخ انتشار:

 A better mutual understanding will help us to reach an agreement upon a formula and bring the two sides' views closer.
 Negotiations will enter a new phase this month and we hope that by July 20th (End of TIR in Persian Calendar) there will be a mutual view about the elements of the final step of the comprehensive solution.
 We will do our best to conclude a mutual agreement with a schedule and the implementation.
 We almost have two months and, fortunately, due to the process of talks there are good prospects to reach an agreement by the late July.

-about Arak heavy water nuclear reactor, Parchin site and other nuclear facilities?
+Is there a consensus about Arak heavy water nuclear reactor, Parchin site and other nuclear facilities?

 We tend to reach a consensus on Arak reactor and the scope and level of uranium enrichment.
 Consider that we had talked about the final step agreement through the Geneva interim agreement talks, but in the recent three-round negotiations in Vienna we solidified and strengthened it, for instance, having international cooperation about our nuclear issue.